 We will hold your personal information on our systems for as long as is necessary for the relevant service.

 Where you contribute, Voxitatis will generally only keep your content for as long as is reasonably required for the purpose(s) for which it was submitted.
 Some projects, though, are likely to have a longer, or even permanent, duration.

 WE RECORD SNAPSHOTS OF SCHOOL HISTORY ON THE WEBSITE, which may include some user-generated content, i.e. content provided by users.
-It may also include names of minor students, but Voxitatis will NEVER be the first publisher of student names.
-It is strictly against our policy in news stories to use student names unless those names are already on a published, public record available to members of the general public.
+It may also include names of minor students, but Voxitatis won’t publish full student names unless they’re already on a published, public record available to members of the general public.
+For example, schools make certain personal information available about their football teams but may not necessarily identify students who are participating in other school activities or classes, such as a marching band performance.
 In any case, Voxitatis will never identify a student in a photograph.

 COPPA Compliance.
-Except as noted below for learnvox.org, Voxitatis does not knowingly collect or store any personal information about children under the age of 13.
+Voxitatis does not knowingly collect or store any personal information about children under the age of 13.

 Disclosure of personal information

 Under the data laws, you have the right to request a copy of the personal information Voxitatis holds about you and to have any inaccuracies corrected.
 We may charge a fee for such information requests and will require you to prove your identity with two pieces of approved photographic identification.
 We will use reasonable efforts to supply, correct, or delete personal information about you on our files.